Ssaava/40-JavaScript-Projects/ProjectsFolder/CountryGuide/style-guide.md

 all data has been loaded into the page and well sorted

-Next part is working on the filter function to work effectively but will do this next week
+Next part is working on the search bar to work effectively but will do this next week